chetmurthy/pa_ppx/doc/index.rst

     new rewriters into the system.

-    The *transparency* and *comprehensibility* of the resulting examples, is the point of the exercise.
+    The *transparency* and *comprehensibility* of the resulting examples, is a major point of the exercise.
+But also, I think that this approach produces more *usable* rewriters.

 .. toctree::
    :maxdepth: 3